Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 #### Traceability Matrix ####

 A Traceability Matrix is used as well to show the level of testing coverage in relation to business requirements which also:
-* helps the stakeholders to quickly determine the level of risk associated with getting the software pushed to production.
+* helps the stakeholders to quickly determine the level of risk associated with getting the demo version launched
-* tracks the association between test cases and requirements and it also
+* tracks the association between test cases and requirements
 * helps to trace the root cause of any bug logged in the process

 <br>